mlswg/mls-protocol/draft-ietf-mls-protocol.md

 finds acceptable for each member in a group.
 In other words, following the model that {{?RFC6125}} describes for TLS, the application maintains a list of "reference identifiers" for the members of a group, and the credentials provide "presented identifiers".
-A member of a group are authenticated by first validating that the member's credential legitimately represents some presented identifiers, and then ensuring that the reference identifiers for the member are authenticated by those presented identifiers.
+A member of a group is authenticated by first validating that the member's credential legitimately represents some presented identifiers, and then ensuring that the reference identifiers for the member are authenticated by those presented identifiers.